huuanhhuynguyen/kalman_filters/README.md

 ## Extended KF

-I use a linear KF for processing the Lidar position measurement and EKF for Radar measurement.
+I use a linear KF for processing the Lidar measurement and EKF for Radar.
 That means,
 X = [x, y, vx, vy], z_lidar = [x, y] and z_radar = [rho, phi, rho_dot]

 | 1.txt | 2.txt | 3.txt |
 | --- | --- | --- |
 | ![1](out/1.png) | ![2](out/2.png) | ![3](out/3.png)|

-The images above show the result without any tuning of uncertainty matrices.
-P, Q and R are simply identity matrices.
+The images above show the result without any tuning on the uncertainty matrices Q and R. They are simply identity matrices.

 ## Unscented KF